Anthropology

 ANT 340af Seminar: Topics in Anthropology- Anthropology of the Future (4 Credits)

 In a landscape transformed by the pandemic, climate change, tightening borders, and surveillance and artificial intelligence technologies, what form will anthropology assume and what role will it play in the near future?
-In this seminar, we focus on three major forces – health, climate change, and technology – to show how the discipline is being transformed by them.
-We also examine how anthropology is, in turn, responding by treading a delicate balance between domestic and international issues, and specialist knowledge and non-specialist audiences in these domains to rearticulate its relevance for future societies.
+This course focuses on three major forces – health, climate change and technology – to show how the discipline is being transformed by them.
+The course also examines how anthropology is responding by treading a delicate balance between domestic and international issues and specialist knowledge and non-specialist audiences in these domains to rearticulate its relevance for future societies.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable